 Nosferatu is one of the most revered films in the history of cinema.
-It is most certainly as the most important horror film of the silent era and one of the first vampire movies — though it was almost completely lost when the estate of Bram Stoker sued the filmmakers for copyright infringement and most of the prints of the movie were destroyed.
+It is most certainly the most important horror film of the silent era and one of the first vampire movies — though it was almost completely lost when the estate of Bram Stoker sued the filmmakers for copyright infringement and most of the prints of the movie were destroyed.

 Fans, theaters and media have praised The Invincible Czars for making the near century-old movie “actually scary” for modern day audiences.
 The score and their performance of it complements the tone and emotion on-screen at any given moment.

 Using a mix of acoustic and electric instruments helped.
 Violin, glockenspiel, organ, flute, bass clarinet, voices and vocals, music box, loops, electric guitar, bass, singing bowl and percussion all play prominent roles in the score and are a sight to behold when performed live by only four players!